sensible-hq/sensible-docs/readme-sync/v0/integrations/1000 - zapier/index.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/zapier_6.png)

 And send the data to spreadsheets, emails, databases, or other supported Zapier destinations.
-The following image shows data from 1040s, where each document is a record, or row, in an Airtable database:
+The following image shows how Zapier can add each extracted document as a record, or row, in an Airtable database:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/zapier_5.png)

+When creating a Zapier integration, you can either:

+- Run extractions and then act on the data a **Sensible trigger**.
+- Trigger extractions automatically outside of Sensible, then act on the data with a **Sensible action**.

 Sensible trigger
 ---